Batik Solo step by step

 The next step is to cover the fabric with wax on the parts that will remain white (the same as the base color of the fabric).

-Canting for fine parts, or brush for large parts.
+Canting for serviceable parts, or brush for large parts.

 This process is intended so that when dyeing the fabric into the dye solution, the part that is given a wax coating is not exposed to the dye.

-In the process of batik starting by taking a little liquid wax using a canting,
+In the process of batik start by taking a little liquid wax using a canting,

 Blow briefly so it doesn’t get too hot, then scratch the canting following the motif.